July 13, 2020

 At three million users, less than 10% of the US Latino population, and less than 5% of the US underbanked market, the monthly revenue potential jumps to $51 million.

-These eye-popping figures represent fee generation only from Cuentas mobile wallet and GPR cards.
+These eye-popping figures represent fee and revenue generation only from Cuentas mobile wallet and GPR cards.

 The Company also has robust pre-paid mobile phone and international telecom services, both highly in-demand services within Cuentas’ target demographic.